 H.B.
 No. 4371 introduces a new subchapter, Subchapter T, to Chapter 531 of the Government Code, establishing the role of "certified complex care aides" within the private duty nursing program.
 This legislation defines a certified complex care aide as a parent, legal guardian, or family member of a recipient enrolled in the STAR Kids Medicaid managed care program who is certified to assist in providing private duty nursing services.
-The bill outlines the eligibility criteria for these aides, including the requirement for training and certification, and mandates that they be employed by a licensed home and community support services agency.
+The bill outlines the eligibility criteria for these aides, including the completion of required training and employment by a licensed home and community support services agency.
+It also mandates that the commission develop policies to facilitate the certification and training of these aides.

 Statutes affected: